 Being a shotgun slug aficionado, I have been intrigued by D Dupleks products since I first learned of the company’s existence late in 2009.
 Promotional photographs on the company’s website showed recovered projectiles that looked like little steel saw blades, and promotional videos showed large game animals such a boar and bear dropping dead from one well placed shot.
 I just had to try them for myself.

-Recently, I was able to obtain two boxes each of D Dupleks’ Dupo 28 and Hexolit 32 slugs which I promptly put to the test in terms of both accuracy and performance in blocks of 20 percent density gelatin.
+I obtained two boxes each of D Dupleks’ Dupo 28 and Hexolit 32 slugs and promptly put them to the test in terms of both accuracy and performance using blocks of 20 percent density gelatin.
 Accuracy tests were conducted at a range of 50 yards using a Benelli Nova with an 18.5 inch improved cylinder choke barrel equipped with ghost ring sights.
 Shots were taken from the bench without the aid of sandbags or a gun vice.
-Only a fore end rest was employed.
+Only a forend rest was employed.

 The Dupo 28 is a 1 ounce, pre-fragmented, steel slug that leaves the muzzle at a velocity of 1460 f/s, though the actual velocity is likely slower from an 18.5 inch barrel.

 According to literature found on the manufacturer’s website, the Dupo 28 is designed to perform differently depending upon what part of an animal it hits.
 If the projectile hits an animal in the heart/lung/liver area, the front of the slug is intended to expand, but remain largely intact and create a pneumatic shockwave inside the chest cavity.
 If the slug impacts the rear half of an animal, which often consists of higher density tissue, the front of the slug is designed to fragment into six splinters, each of which will carve its own path through the internal organs.
 The intent behind the design is to increase the likelihood that a less than perfect hit on a game animal will still ultimately be lethal.